DLRSP/django-errors/docs/index.md

 ## Security

-If you believe you’ve found something in django-errors which has security implications, please **do not raise the issue in a public forum**.
+If you believe you’ve found something in this project which has security implications, please **do not raise the issue in a public forum**.

 Send a description of the issue via email to [dlrsp.issue@gmail.com][security-mail].
 The project maintainers will then work with you to resolve any issues where required, prior to any public disclosure.